Too busy, uninspired or distracted to blog? Join a blogging challenge — yes, really!

 I reckon I wouldn’t have developed new habits and more discipline if I hadn’t challenged myself on that course a few years ago!

-So join a blogging challenge – make blogging easier!
+So join a blogging challenge – give your blog a boost!